And get a peek at Chapter 1 right here:

 I turned quickly and went into the house with William following me.

-"So, you're here now, are you?"
+"So, you're here now, are you?" she said shortly.
 GM somehow always seemed to grow more formidable whenever William was around.

 "Yes, Mrs. Rost."
-William, who could look quite formidable himself at times, often seemed less so when confronted by GM.
+William, who could look quite formidable himself at times, often seemed to grow less so when confronted by GM.

 "And don't be out too late.
-I will be waiting for Katie's return."
+I'll be waiting for Katie's return."

 "Well, you may go now.
 And don't do anything I wouldn't do."